EricZimmerman/VoronTools/EBB_CAN.md

 3. Save the file with `CTRL-x` and reboot the pi with `sudo reboot`

+4. Use nano to create a new file with the command `sudo nano /etc/systemd/network/10-can.link`
+5. Add the following code then save and exit nano
+    ```bash
+    [Match]
+    Type=can

+    [Link]
+    TransmitQueueLength=1024
+    ```

+6. Use nano to create a new file with the command `sudo nano /etc/systemd/network/25-can.network`
+7. Add the following code then save and exit nano
+    ```bash
+    [Match]
+    Name=can*

+    [CAN]
+    BitRate=1M
+    ```

-4. Verify the network via `ip -s link show can0` which should reflect that the CAN network is UP.
+8. Verify the network via `ip -s link show can0` which should reflect that the CAN network is UP.
 If the network is not found, connect your U2C via USB and repeat the command to verify the `can0` network is up.

+While all of those steps might not me 100% necessary on every system, doing all three should cover your bases regardless.

 # U2C